GunnerLab/MCCE_ProtInfo/README.md

 Info recorded in the final report:
   * Terminal residues
-  * Waters and their solvent-accessible surface area (SASA)
+  * Waters and TODO: their solvent-accessible surface area (SASA)
   * Cofactors:
-    - HETATM id, name and, SASA
+    - HETATM id, name and TODO: SASA
     - Missing topology
-  * Which repairs were applied
+  * TODO: Which repairs were applied
   * Fatal errors

-## TODO MCCE Recommendations:
+## TODO: MCCE Recommendations:
 This section will list whatever MCCE can recommend.

 ---